anderssv/the-example/README.md

 Hi.
 This is a small collection of code I hope shows some good concepts.
 Please let me know what you think. 😄

+This repo is updated continuously, so be sure to star and watch it for updates.

 A few notes on things I am trying to show in this code.
 You can find links to the specific examples on each page (if there are any):
 - [Test Driven Development](doc/tdd.md)
   - [Test Fakes](doc/fakes.md)